What I’m Focused On Now

 I want to stay open to the idea of less shipping, less in-person, and more virtual, online wherever it makes more sense.
 With digital art to start with, it’s a serious choice to print, and one that I’d rather make with you directly.
 So, I continue to look for online-only shows, to post my work to Redbubble, and to offer video conference options.

 At the same time, I’m all for less stuff, especially less plastic stuff.
 I’ve removed some product options from Redbubble, and am resisting printing digital work without a specific call to do so.
-The digital-only model at Sedition lends itself well to this.
+I’m exploring additional print-on-demand options, possible local outlets, and I’m considering offering my work on photo frames.

 Community

 Not just because of the pandemic, but certainly amplified by it, I’m interested in all the close & loose connections that make up the art world, and the world as a whole.
 I find it on Instagram, at local events when it’s safe to do so, and, delightfully, in one-on-one conversations that go into more depth.
-I’m also exploring Discord, Mastodon and Spoutible.
+I’m tracking connections, new and old, on Dex, which lets me measure cadences as well as contact information, to help me stay in touch with old friends in Seattle, and connect with new ones in Vancouver.
+I’m also exploring Discord, Bluesky, and Mastodon.
 Got any more ideas?
 Let me know.

 Good Storytelling